Lak2k1/Lak2k1/README.md

-# Hi there! 👋
+# Hi there!
-I am a mechatronics student with a passion for designing and building innovative systems that combine mechanical and computer engineering.
 I am also interested in the field of machine learning, and have experience with popular deep learning libraries such as TensorFlow and Keras.

 ## Projects
 ### Computer Vision projects